Jeremy Bangs

 Dr. Jeremy Dupertuis Bangs (20 January 1946 – 26 August 2023) was an American historian, scholar, and the former director of the Leiden American Pilgrim Museum.
-After studying at the University of Chicago, he completed his doctorate at the University of Leiden (Ph.D., 1976).
-Bangs is known for his extensive study on the pilgrims and his books written on early modern Dutch and American history.
+Bangs was known for his research on the pilgrims and authored eleven books covering early modern Dutch, English and American history.

 Early life and education

-Bangs was born on 20 January 1946 in Astoria, Oregon, to Carl O. Bangs, a church historian and theology professor, and Marjorie Friesen.
+Bangs was born on 20 January 1946 in Astoria, Oregon.
+He had two siblings; Carl and Jeanne.

+His father, Carl O. Bangs PhD'58 (1922 - 2002), was a church historian and theology professor, who taught at Olivet Nazarene College, and later at the Saint Paul School of Theology.
+Carl was an expert on Jacob Arminius, and in later years, wrote Arminius: A Study in the Dutch Reformation (1998).

+His mother, Marjorie Friesen (1922 - 2002) grew up in a Russian Mennonite family, and was a member of the American Guild of Organists.

-He was raised in Chicago and Missouri.
-At high school, he was became interested in history, but as a talented bassoonist, was accepted into the Julliard School.
+Bangs was raised in Chicago and Missouri.
+At high school, he was interested in art and history, but as a talented bassoonist, was accepted into the Juilliard School.

 Despite his musical talent, he studied Art History at the University of Chicago.
-After completing his degree in 1968, he decided to move to London after witnessing police brutality during the U.S. summer riots.
+In 1968, he left for London after his friends suffered police brutality during the U.S. summer riots.

-He completed his doctorate at Rijksuniversiteit Leiden in 1976, where he wrote his dissertation on 16th-century Dutch tapestries and church furnishings.
+He completed his doctorate at Rijksuniversiteit Leiden in 1976, where he wrote his dissertation on 16th-century Dutch tapestry weaving and church furnishings.

 Career

 His doctorate led to a position working at the Leiden Municipal Archives, where he became an expert on the Pilgrims in Leiden.
 In 1986, he was Visiting Distinguished Professor of Art History at Arizona State University.

 Bangs worked as Chief Curator at Plimouth Plantation from 1986 to 1991.
 He then worked as Visiting Curator of MSS at Pilgrim Hall Museum and as Assistant Archivist at Scituate Town Archives from 1993 to 1996.
-After travelling to Holland to accession historical artefacts, Bangs emigrated there in 1996.
+After travelling to Holland accessioning historical artefacts, Bangs emigrated there in 1996.

 On Thanksgiving Day in 1997, Bangs opened the Leiden American Pilgrim Museum, on the ground floor of the city's oldest townhouse, built around 1367-1370.
 The museum reportedly saw 2,000 visitors annually.